Can it be Fixed with PDR? A Complete Guide to Paintless Dent Repair

 The Types of Vehicles that can be Dent Repaired with PDR

 Almost any vehicle can be repaired with PDR.
-As long as the vehicle is constructed with one of the repairable materials that were listed above, they can be repaired with the paintless dent repair process.
+As long as the vehicle is constructed from one of the repairable materials listed above, it can be repaired using paintless dent repair.
 The PDR technicians at Dented have repaired it all!
 When it comes to cars, we have worked on coupes, sedans, wagons, high end sports cars, and more.
 We love pulling dents out of beautiful cars and restoring them to their original condition.

-Whether your vehicle has a unibody construction or body on frame, we can remove dents from your vehicle and make it look as good as the day you first drove it home.
-Different vehicles come with different complexities, but they can all almost certainly be repaired with paintless dent repair so long as the damage is not too severe.
+Whether your vehicle has unibody construction or body-on-frame, we can remove dents and make it look as good as the day you first drove it home.
+Different vehicles come with different complexities, but they can all almost certainly be repaired with paintless dent repair ,so long as the damage is not too severe.

 How does Metal Memory Affect the Paintless Dent Repair Process?

 One of the things that the paintless dent repair process relies on is “Metal Memory”.
-This basically means that the metal has a tendency to want to return to its original shape.
+This means the metal tends to return to its original shape.
 Normally, this can be attained with PDR as long as the dent hasn’t exceeded one of the limits we have mentioned above.

 The problem with larger dents is that sometimes the metal can become stretched.
-This is normally what has happened if your paint has started to crack.
+This is what happens typically when your paint starts to crack.
 In these cases, it will no longer want to return to its original shape as it has been given a new memory.

-When a dent has a sharp ridge, creasing, or anything that looks like it could cause the metal to twist or tear, the metal has almost certainly been stretched.
+When a dent has a sharp ridge, creasing, or anything that could cause the metal to twist or tear, the metal has almost certainly been stretched.
 This is why these cases make it extremely difficult to repair with the PDR process.
-Panels like this often require body filler or replacement to make the panel appear as if it still retains its original shape.
+Panels like this often require body filler or replacement to make them appear as if they still retain their original shape.

 The Paintless Dent Repair Assessment Process

 Many of our customers wonder how the paintless dent repair damage assessment process works.
 It’s really quite simple!
-Damage assessment needs to occur before we begin working on a customer’s vehicle to ensure we aren’t trying to repair a dent that cannot be repaired due to the severity of the dent or another roadblock.
+Damage assessment needs to occur before we begin working on a customer’s vehicle to ensure we aren’t trying to repair a dent that cannot be repaired due to its severity or another roadblock.

-The first step in the assessment process is to look closely at the dent and determine the severity of the damage.
-Our estimators will look for many of the signs we mentioned above that would indicate that your dent could not be repaired.
+The first step in the assessment process is to examine the dent and determine its severity.
+Our estimators will look for many of the signs we mentioned above that indicate your dent may not be repairable.
 They ensure the metal is not stretched, the paint’s elastic limit has not been exceeded, that there are no extreme ridges or creases in the dent, and that the impact scratching can be polished out.
-If the dent is within these parameters, the estimator moves onto the second step.
+If the dent falls within these parameters, the estimator proceeds to the second step.

-The second step in the paintless dent repair process has to do with accessing the area behind the dent.
-Given that your dent could be anywhere on your vehicle, it could be in a location where a PDR technician could not access the area behind the dent which will impede the ability to repair the dent.
+The second step in the paintless dent repair process involves accessing the area behind the dent.
+Given that your dent could be anywhere on your vehicle, it may be in a location where a PDR technician cannot access the area behind the dent, which will impede repair.
 If it is impossible to access the area behind the dent for whatever reason, the dent cannot be repaired with PDR.

-The third step is to estimate the dent repair cost for the panel on your vehicle.
-Estimators look at the factors above, the quantity of dents, and do a dent repair cost analysis and estimate.
-In some cases, if there are many dents on a panel or the cost of repairing with PDR exceeds the cost of replacing the panel, we will suggest that the customer take that route.
-The estimator will also take into account damaged trim pieces and get a quote on what it will cost to replace parts like this.
+The third step is to estimate the cost of dent repair for the panel on your vehicle.
+Estimators look at the factors above and the quantity of dents, then perform a dent repair cost analysis and estimate.
+In some cases, if there are many dents on a panel or the cost of PDR repair exceeds the cost of replacing the panel, we will suggest that the customer take that route.
+The estimator will also take into account damaged trim pieces and provide a quote for replacing parts like these.

 After this has been completed, a quote is created and reviewed with the customer or the insurance company.
 If the quote is approved, the repair is scheduled, and the PDR technicians will repair the vehicle.

-Although there is an in-depth assessment process, 80-90% of dents in vehicles can be repaired with the PDR process.
-We complete the assessment process to ensure that we are working in the customer’s best interests and to ensure that the repair can be completed without any complications.
+Although there is an in-depth assessment process, 80-90% of vehicle dents can be repaired using PDR.
+We complete the assessment process to ensure we are working in the customer’s best interests and that the repair can be completed without complications.
 We want to ensure that your car looks as good as the day it rolled off the lot after your dents have been repaired with paintless dent repair.

 The Average Paintless Dent Repair Cost

-The cost of repairing your dent depends on the factors listed above in the assessment process.
-A dent that is more complex will take more time to repair and cost more than a simple dent repair.
-A dent that is more difficult to repair because the area behind the dent cannot be accessed easily will also take the technician more time to repair and cost more.
+The cost of repairing your dent depends on the factors listed in the assessment process above.
+A more complex dent will take longer to repair and cost more than a simple dent repair.
+A dent that is more difficult to repair, because the area behind the dent cannot be easily accessed, will take the technician longer to repair and cost more.

-Another thing to take into account is the quantity of dents on your vehicle.
+Another thing to consider is the number of dents on your vehicle.
 A roof with hail damage and 30 dents will also be more expensive to repair than a single door ding.
-Regardless, it is difficult to ballpark exactly what it will cost to repair your dent.
-No two dents are alike so it is hard to compare!
+Regardless, it is difficult to ballpark the cost to repair your dent.
+No two dents are alike, so it is hard to compare!

-Regardless of the cost, paintless dent repair is always going to be cheaper than the traditional dent repair process, and it is better for the environment too.
-Because we do not need to use body fillers, to repaint, or use harmful chemicals with the paintless dent repair process, we don’t have an adverse impact on the environment, and we save you money.
-Although our trained technicians have a comparable labour rate to an auto body shop, we can often repair dents quicker and save material costs over the traditional dent repair process.
-Paintless dent repair is the cheapest and most efficient way to repair dents on your vehicle.
+Regardless of the cost, paintless dent repair is always cheaper than traditional dent repair and better for the environment, too.
+Because we don’t use body fillers, repaint, or harmful chemicals in the paintless dent repair process, we don’t harm the environment, and we save you money.
+Although our trained technicians have a comparable labour rate to an auto body shop, we can often repair dents quickly and save on material costs compared to the traditional dent repair process.
+Paintless dent repair is the most cost-effective and efficient way to repair dents on your vehicle.

 For all of your Paintless Dent Repair Needs, Visit Dented

-We hope you found this comprehensive guide on paintless dent repair helpful and you found answers to many of your PDR related questions.
-We want to ensure that you’re well educated about repairing your vehicle so that you understand how PDR can repair your vehicle without breaking your wallet.
+We hope you found this comprehensive guide on paintless dent repair helpful and that it answered many of your PDR-related questions.
+We want to ensure that you’re well educated about vehicle repair so you understand how PDR can fix your vehicle without breaking your wallet.
 It really is one of the best ways to get a dent out of your car.

-At Dented, we go the extra mile to ensure having your dents repaired is as quick and painless as possible.
-We treat each and every customer’s vehicle like our own and ensure that we provide the best workmanship and quality with every repair that we complete.
-That is the Dented advantage and how we deliver quality that cannot be matched by our competitors.
-If you want your vehicle repaired by true professionals so that it looks as good as the day your car drove off the dealership parking lot, pay a visit to Dented today for a quote.
+At Dented, we go the extra mile to ensure that having your dents repaired is as quick and painless as possible.
+We treat each and every customer’s vehicle like our own and ensure the best workmanship and quality with every repair we complete.
+That is the Dented advantage, and it is how we deliver quality that our competitors cannot match.
+If you want your vehicle repaired by true professionals so it looks as good as the day it drove off the dealership parking lot, pay a visit to Dented today for a quote.

 "*" indicates required fields